jmachin95/jmachin95/README.md

 ### Languages and tools:

-- I am currently learning Java but constantly looking to improve on any areas and fields that I'm exposed to
+- I am currently learning Java, HTML and CSS but constantly looking to improve on any areas and fields that I'm exposed to
 - I am always seeking to improve on my skills based in Java with my next steps being able to implement GUIs into my programs
+- I am also looking to develop my web development skills by learning JavaScript and specific frameworks including React and implementing them into my personal website as well as other projects.